Introduction

 Practical example:

-To demonstrate the usage of the model_fairness() function, we will use a renowned dataset known as COMPAS.
+To demonstrate the usage of themodel_fairness() and the fairness_selection() functions, we will use the well-known COMPAS dataset.
 The COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) software is a case management and decision support tool employed by certain U.S. courts to evaluate the likelihood of a defendant becoming a recidivist (repeat offender).

 The compas data, which is included in the package, contains predictions made by the COMPAS algorithm for various defendants.
 The data can be loaded using data("compas") and includes information for each defendant, such as whether the defendant committed a crime within two years following the court case (TwoYrRecidivism), personal characteristics like gender and ethnicity, and whether the software predicted the defendant to be a recidivist (Predicted).